Title IX (Sexual Harassment and Misconduct): Your Rights and How to Make a Report

 Sexual Misconduct: Sexual misconduct encompasses a range of behavior used to obtain sexual gratification against another’s will or at the expense of another.
-Sexual misconduct includes rape, sexual harassment, sexual assault, sexual exploitation, and sexual violence.
+Sexual misconduct is a general term that includes rape, sexual harassment, sexual assault, sexual exploitation, and sexual violence.

-Sexual Violence: Sexual violence is any intentional physical sexual abuse committed against a person’s will or where a person is incapable of giving consent.
-Sexual violence includes rape, sexual assault, and sexual battery.
+Sexual Violence: Sexual violence means physical sexual acts perpetrated against a person’s will or where a person is incapable of giving consent.
+Sexual violence includes rape and sexual assault.

 Stalking: Stalking occurs when someone, on more than one occasion, engages in conduct directed at another person with the intent to place, or knows or reasonably should know that the conduct places that other person in reasonable fear of death, criminal sexual assault, or bodily injury to that other person or to that other person's family or household member.
 Such conduct can occur in person or online, but Collegs first must establish whether off-campus conduct has continuing effects that create a hostile environment on campus.